dsjove/3DPrinterCam/README.md

 The ESP32-CAM is a very capable self-contained Arduino WIFI-enabled camera.
 The camera may be purchased from many vendors.
 It runs about 10 US$, including a USB-TTL Serial (USB) Adapter Module.
 There are many excellent YouTube videos to take you through setting up the camera for development.

 The MK4 does not provide power from its USB-C port.
 If your printer will not supply 5V then you will need a USB Y Cable designed to supply supplimental power from the extra plug.
+There may be other ways to pull the power from the MK4 board.

 You will need to modify your printer slicer settings so the printer can command the camera.
 There may be ideal GCODE pause commands.
 - `M118 snapbegin` to begin